Greater Victoria needs more hotels and a bolder vision of the Inner Harbour, says tourist bureau

 One of the major issues facing Greater Victoria’s tourism industry, the report said, is a shortage of hotel rooms.
 The CRD’s hotel inventory has fallen 27% over the past decade, the report said.

-The demolition and conversion of several hotels including Harbour Towers, Paul’s Motor Inn, and the Radisson on Gorge East has left the capital region with 4,695 rooms, and that has left visitors with fewer choices and higher rates.
+The demolition and conversion of several hotels including Harbour Towers, Paul’s Motor Inn, and the Comfort Inn on Blanshard, have left the capital region with 4,695 rooms, and that has left visitors with fewer choices and higher rates.

 The report recommends the addition of 800-1,200 full-service—meaning they offer onsite amenities such as business centres, spas, restaurants, and exercise spaces—hotel rooms over the next five years, with an emphasis on 3- and 4-star hotels.